TomTilly/basic-site-starter-template/README.md

 # Basic NPM scripts starter template

 Starter template I use for building simple static sites.
-Uses npm scripts to start watch files files and build.
+Uses npm scripts to watch files and build.
 Requires Node and NPM (or yarn).

 ✓ Compresses images